 In some degree the situation has been echoed on the artists’ side.
 They are ultimately the prized or the ached instances.
 Nonetheless, the finance aspect is slackly emphasized by the creators, and it’s not surprisingly in a context in which the monetary aspect of the art was ideologically judged and politically oppressed at some point in time.
 But all that now changed right?
 Well yes, even though there seem to be some reminiscences of that time in which art was ruled to not be seen by any of the market maximizing lenses.

 Those lucky Cuban visual artists that have reached to the top of the market podium, privately acknowledge the notion about their lesser sales rates in contrast to the records of their equals of different countries.

 It seems to be a perception among the artists that the matter of the price is just a minor thing.
 Very few have even considered to sit down with the agents and entities that internationally represent their brands along with the art market.

 Essentially there is no record of any line of attack that diligently would intend to frame up all the aspects defining the situation.
-Beyond the here presented naïve perception of the artists and the poor management of the in-house Cuban State-run art trade apparatus, there have not been reported transparent revisions of the discussed matters of this post.
+Beyond the here presented naïve perception of the artists and the poor management of the in-house Cuban State-run art commercializing apparatus, there have not been reported transparent revisions of the discussed matters of this post.

 There is no doubt that the long reach of an imposed fenced mentality, could be affecting now how the low pricing of the contemporary Cuban artists is being perceived: just a minor thing.
 That’s what it would most describe the overall state of affairs, at least on the artists' side, since it is on the artists’ end where the claimant’s action, perhaps, should start to take place.